The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs

 \subsection{Future Directions}

 This work lays the foundation for a \textbf{Universally Expressive Index}.
+We identify two primary trajectories for future research:

+\begin{itemize} \item \textbf{Space-Optimal DAG Traversal:} While \texttt{ComputePN} achieves optimal $O(|Q|)$ time complexity for $\mathbf{P}$-Complete DAGs, the current formulation relies on the eager materialization of intermediate bitsets, requiring auxiliary space proportional to the active posting lists.
+A critical direction for future work is developing lazy-evaluation or pipelined traversal models capable of resolving shared DAG dependencies without intermediate materialization.
+Achieving this would reduce the space complexity overhead to depend strictly on the query size, rather than the data size, fully unifying the space-efficiency of DAAT with the expressive power of TAAT.

-The immediate next step is to extend the Boolean-mapped arithmetic (outlined in Section~\ref{sec:architecture}) into a canonical, high-performance feature representation for continuous values.
-Just as standard indices optimized text lookup, future computational indices must optimize the evaluation of floating-point constraints and vector operations directly within the Boolean logic graph.
-Success in this direction would fully realize the vision of the inverted index as a massively parallel, SIMD-like logic processor for the agentic web.
+\item \textbf{Continuous Feature Representation:} The immediate next step is to extend the Boolean-mapped arithmetic (outlined in Section~\ref{sec:architecture}) into a canonical, high-performance feature representation for continuous values.
+Just as standard indices optimized text lookup, future computational indices must optimize the evaluation of floating-point constraints and vector operations directly within the Boolean logic graph. \end{itemize}

+Success in these directions would fully realize the vision of the inverted index as a massively parallel, space-efficient logic processor for the agentic web.